openprov/ssi-consultancy/InteroperabilityTestHarness.md

 **Implementation - prov_interop.interop_tests.harness**

-* New module to bootstrap the test harness.
+* New module to bootstrap test harness.
 * PROV_HARNESS_CONFIGURATION - environment variable with configuration file name.
 * localconfig/harness.yaml - default configuration file name.
-* testcase - assumed prefix for test case files.
 * initialise_harness_from_file(file_name)
   - If file_name is not None, then it is assumed to hold the test harness configuration file
   - Else, if an environment variable CONFIGURATION_FILE_ENV is defined, then this environment variable is assumed to hold the configuration file.